Published 6 Jul 2020

 At the end of the quiz, game participants were asked to fill out a survey form.
 The incentive to complete the survey was a chance to appear on the leaderboard.
 After investing time in the game, event attendees were encouraged to finish it by “overcoming the final hurdle”, says Yash.

 Through this, Yash and his team were able to do away with paper feedback forms while giving event attendees a fun and interactive experience.
 He says: “We found that quizzes were a lot more effective than just telling attendees, ‘Hey, fill in my form, and I’ll give you a free gift.”

 The leaderboard was projected on a larger screen and updated live as attendees attempted the quiz.
 More than enjoying a good challenge, attendees felt a sense of achievement from completing the game and seeing their names on the leaderboard.

 Yash admits the positive response and engagement were a pleasant surprise.
 He says, “Just like how you see preschool kids today glued to their iPads; it’s been a surprise to see most of the professionals engaged and competitive in the same way while attempting our quizzes.”

 Encouraged by the initial response from event attendees, Yash sought to apply the gamification strategy to other business processes to improve customers’ experience.

-With a subsequent product-specific campaign, Yash took another swing at gamifying the lead capturing process.
+With a subsequent product-specific marketing campaign, Yash took another swing at gamifying the lead-capturing process.
 He and his team created a dedicated page chock full of content about their new solution, SD-WAN, where they featured white papers, e-guides, and solution briefs.

 Instead of placing premium content behind a gate, prompting customers to leave their contact information in exchange for the downloadable content, Yash and his team enticed them with a game.